Fundraise & Get Involved

 We need to raise over £8 million every year to provide outstanding Hospice care to the local community.
 To get involved with our fundraising activities, design your own, or make a donation, use the information on this page.

-There is an increasing evidence base for the role of complementary therapies in helping to promote relaxation and wellbeing; ease anxiety, physical pain and distress as well as helping to improve self-confidence.
+There is an increasing evidence base for the role of complementary therapies in helping to promote relaxation and wellbeing in Hospices; ease anxiety, physical pain and distress as well as helping to improve self-confidence.

 Volunteer and Patient